libsidplayfp/VICE-testprogs/drive/viavarious/readme.txt

 VIA11:  fail (abcdefgh)   Port B (output timer at PB7 and read back PB)
 VIA12:  fail (abcdefgh)   Port B (output timer at PB7 and read back PB)
 VIA13:  fail (abcdefgh)   Port B (output timer at PB7 and read back PB)
+VIA14:  fail (abcdefgh)   Similar to via13, but sets the control register
+                          *before* starting the timer rather than after.

 reference data comes from my 1541C and is also checked against my 1541-II, more testing on other drives is needed (gpz)